 365 x 12.03 ÷ 2.0x $0.1041 = $228.54

 The gas-fueled water heater is costly than the electric one.
-To purchase a gas-fueled water heater, you have to spend about $1000 – $1200 whereas by paying $500 you can get an electric water heater.
+To purchase a gas-fueled water heater, you have to spend about $1000 – $1200, whereas by paying $500, you can get an electric water heater.

 Compared to gas tankless, the electric water heater is much easier to install due to its compact size and less complicated design.
-The sleek design allows it to fit almost anywhere under sink or kitchen cabinet too.
+The sleek design allows it to fit almost anywhere under the sink or kitchen cabinet too.

 Water supply and flow rate

-Usually, an electric water heater supply 5 gallons of hot water per minute, whereas a gas tankless can supply up to 8 gallons per minute.
+Usually, an electric water heater supplies 5 gallons of hot water per minute, whereas a gas tankless can supply up to 8 gallons per minute.
 Thus a gas-fueled water heater is the better match for multiple uses in a large family.

 On the other hand, gas water heater responsible for emitting carbon (iv) oxide among other gases during combustion.
-Carbon (iv) oxide is the main culprit of greenhouse emission.
+Carbon (iv) oxide is the main culprit of greenhouse emissions.
 Thankfully, due to the ventilation system, it will not directly affect you.

 Service Life and Warranty

-If you think about compact design, safety, less troubleshooting, and repair, low greenhouse gas emission – environmentally safe than electric tankless water heater will win your mind.
+If you think about compact design, safety, less troubleshooting and repair, low greenhouse gas emission – environmentally safe than electric tankless water heater will win your mind.

 Tax Credit and Rebates